cs-oolong/rust-ramp-up/projects/rinha-de-neopets/README.md

 Same as the programmatically created neopets issue, but for BattleEvents.
 For example, a Roll can't be positive crit and negative crit at the same time.

+## Extra - Only if there is time

+### 1. ASCII art & animations for the battle display
 ---